siliconmagi/vim-1/README.md

-Events published to the queue will be executed as ['User' autocommands](http://vimdoc.sourceforge.net/htmldoc/autocmd.html#autocmd-events) with the filename matching the event name.
+Events published to the queue will be executed as ['User' autocommands](http://vimdoc.sourceforge.net/htmldoc/autocmd.html#autocmd-events) with the filename matching the event name and v:event_arg as a string argument(empty string if no arguments were passed to the event).

 Here's a simple example: